MarufxAlchemist/Regime-switching-Monte-Carlo-Simulation/docs/sensitivity_analysis_report.md

 | **α = 0.40** | −0.00786 | −0.00727 | −0.00719 | 0.00067 |
 | **α = 0.70** | −0.00981 | −0.00906 | −0.00897 | 0.00084 |

 The spread between W = 30 and W = 90 **widens monotonically** as α increases: 0.13 bp → 0.67 bp → 0.84 bp.
-This confirms a **positive α × W interaction**: contagion strength has a larger marginal effect when the correlation window is short (producing denser networks with more contagion channels).
+This confirms a **positive α × W interaction**: contagion strength has a larger marginal effect when the correlation window is short (producing denser networks with more contagion channels)

 This reproduces the Acemoglu, Ozdaglar & Tahbaz-Salehi (2015) phase-transition mechanism — **connectivity amplifies the marginal impact of contagion intensity**.
 In sparse networks (long windows), even high α has few channels through which to propagate.
 In dense networks (short windows), contagion cascades self-reinforce.